semantifyit/sdo-check/README.md

 ## Download and run

-To download and run this project you need GIT and NodeJS.
+To download and run this project you need [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/en/).

 In your terminal:

 1. `git clone https://github.com/semantifyit/sdo-check.git`
 2. `cd sdo-check`
-3. `npm install --only=prod` or `npm install` if you want to install dev-dependencies too (to edit and build bundles)
+3. `npm install --only=prod` or `npm install` if you want to install dev-dependencies too (to edit and build bundles, to run tests)
 4. `npm start` and your standard browser should open showing sdo-check.
-If you have 'security' issues try another browser or make a localhost where you serve sdoCheck.html
+If you have 'security' issues try another browser or make a localhost where you serve the file sdoCheck.html

-## Documentation / Wiki
+## Documentation

-You can download the Wiki as repository or view it online at https://github.com/semantifyit/sdo-check/wiki
+You can read/download the documentation of this repository at https://github.com/semantifyit/sdo-check/wiki

+## Tests

+In order to run tests you must have the dev-dependencies installed.

+Tests are done with [jest](https://www.npmjs.com/package/jest) and can be found in the directory `/tests`.
+You can run the test-suite with `npm test`.

 ## Further Links